 Every day they get such questions: “I need writer to provide me with quick academic help” and “Who can write my paper for my?”, and such services know how to deal with them.

 A good deal of study and specific pedagogical knowledge goes into training a school teacher these days.
 The more you know about the science of learning, the better equipped you’ll be to enrich your child’s learning at home.
 Here’s a list of key insights from the world of pedagogical science:

 Metacognition – metacognition is meditating on your learning in order to hone and better control it.
 It is often called “learning how to learn”.
 Application of this concept in modern education systems has led to skyrocketing test scores and greater innovative thinking across the board.
 Check out some examples for how to apply this in your child’s learning here.

 Foreign language – We now know that everyone can learn another language.
 Old thinking says that the brain can only be filled so much and that learning additional languages can confuse a child.
 This is nonsense.
-Teach your child additional languages by exposing her to media or arranging for friends from another language group or by having them take a course at the Effortless English Club.
+Teach your child additional languages by exposing her to media or arranging for friends from another language group.

 The inquiry is key – Learning starts with curiosity.
 Traditionally, in science class, we read about a chemical effect, and then had a test about it.
 Only after the rote study did we try an experiment to demonstrate the knowledge.
 Experts now know the reverse process is much more rewarding and educational.

 Generate curiosity by starting with the experiment, then inquiring as to why the effect happened.
 For all experiences, ask your child “why did that happen?” and train them effectively to track the right explanations down.

 Use a reliable search engine to track down all there is to know in the world of pedagogical research.
 There’s a lot more good information out there, and no reason why you can’t apply it and be on the cutting edge of educational science with your child!